damonc015/blogpop/articles/tech/pickabite.md

 ### Difficulties

 Two major hurdles I faced in this project was understanding the documentation and finding the services I needed as a React component.
 The documentation was extensive and layered.
-In order to find certain services, I would have to view the service of a service.
+In order to find certain services, I would have to view branches on branches of different services.
 This took some time for me to understand but once I realized that was the case I was able to progress.

 The next issue I ran into was the sample code and instructions were in vanilla JavaScript.
 For each service I needed, I had to look for a third party package that condensed the code into a React componenet.
+The problem was there were multiple packages that did this and I had to experiment to see which ones were compatible with the ones I had already begun to use.
+I wounded up using react-google-maps alongside use-places-autocomplete but there were many other options out there.

 ### What I Learned

 My ability to read dense documentation improved significantly from this project.
-Overcoming this hurdle enabled me to pick up other libraries easier.
+I had spent a significant portion of time of this project on reading documentation alone.
+Never had I dedicated so much time to prepare for starting a project than I have with this one.
+Also, having to search for multiple third party packages had reminded me that there would always be multiple solutions to a problem and it was up to me to decide which decision to take.

 I also learned about SwiperJS as a library.
 In my previous project, I created a carosuel myself but learning SwiperJS has allowed me to use it as a substitute.
-SwiperJS also delivers other formats other than a carousel that could be used in future projects.
+SwiperJS also delivers other formats other than a carousel  such as a panorama or shutter view that could be used in future projects.

 ### Concluding Thoughts